Atrakit Logo

 Archiving finished documents

-When a document is done — the final version of a contract, a completed report, a finished manuscript — converting it to PDF before archiving ensures it will remain legible and correctly formatted years later, regardless of which software is available to open it.
+Once a document is done — final report, completed contract, finished manuscript — save it as PDF before archiving.
+Five years later it will open exactly the same, regardless of which software is available then.

 Tips for the Best Conversion Results